Zoom on the Yamaha EF4500iSE

 The Yamaha EF4500iSE houses a 357 cc Yamaha MZ360 OHV 4-stroke engine, which provides 120V, consumes gasoline and delivers a running wattage of 4000W along with a peak wattage of 4500W.

-At a noise rating of 58 dBA (less noisy than a conversation at home), the inverter generator is started via a convenient and easy-to-use electric starter (battery included).
-The EF4500iSE can also be remotely started, offering further convenience (separate purchase).
+Enjoying a noise rating of 58 dBA (less noisy than a refrigerator), this inverter generator gets running thanks to a convenient and easy-to-use electric starter (battery included).
+Moreover, to offer you even more convenience, the EF4500iSE can also be remotely started (separate purchase).

 This generator features Yamaha's Smart Throttle™.
 This load-sensing feature automatically adjusts engine speed to match its load in order to offer greater fuel efficiency and noise reduction.

-Thanks to a fuel capacity of 4.5 gallons, the EF4500iSE can operate for up to 15.2 hours with a full tank (fuel consumption around 0.3 GPH).
+The EF4500iSE can operate for up to 15.2 hours with a full tank (fuel consumption around 0.3 GPH), due to its fuel capacity of 4.5 gallons.

-As the EF4500iSE produces a clean sine wave, with a <3% Total Harmonic Disruption (THD), sensitive electronics may be plugged in the AC outlets safely.
+Sensitive electronics can be safely plugged in the AC outlets, as the EF4500iSE produces a clean sine wave, with a <3% Total Harmonic Disruption (THD).

-This Yamaha generator features an L5-30R receptacle, enabling an easy RV connection via an L5-30P to TT-30R adaptor.
-However, it is still not quite RV ready.
+Even though this Yamaha generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.

-In addition to this info, several light indicators serve to show you when the generator is on overload, the generator is ready and its oil levels are insufficient.
+In addition to this info, the light indicators show you if the generator is ready, its oil levels are insufficient and the generator is overloaded.

-From a security standpoint, the product offers an automatic low oil shut-off (Oil Watch system) and an overload protection (circuit breaker), allowing you to use it with a peace of mind.
+From a security standpoint, the product offers an overload protection (circuit breaker) and an automatic low oil shut-off (Oil Watch system), allowing you to use it with a peace of mind.

 Yamaha's Oil Watch warning system gives you an extra peace of mind.
 This feature enhances long-term durability by preventing engine damage and costly repairs.
 Once the oil begins to run low, the generator automatically shuts off and cannot be re-started until oil is added.

-As for its accessories, apart from the previously mentioned features, the Yamaha EF4500iSE also comes with the basic documentation and an owner's manual (opens in a new tab), allowing you to start it right away.
+Accessory-wise, along with the previously mentioned features, the Yamaha EF4500iSE is packaged with the standard documentation and an owner's manual (opens in a new tab), helping you start the device right away.

 The Yamaha EF4500iSE is EPA-approved and CARB-compliant.
-Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.
+It can therefore be sold and purchased in all 50 states, including California.

 The Yamaha EF4500iSE versus other generators